-When you select this option, the Available Fields and Import Fields lists appear.
+When you select this option button, the Available Fields list and Import Fields list appear on the tab.
 Move fields from the Available Fields list to the Import Fields list.
-The Import Fields list must reflect the order of fields in the import file.
+The Import Fields list should reflect the order of fields in the import file.
 If necessary, use the Change Order buttons to move fields up or down in the list.
 For example, if your import file looks like this: